ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

 # Bevy Heterogenous Texture Atlas Loader

 Bevy Heterogenous Texture Atlas Loader allows you to load heterogenous texture atlases according to a RON file manifest.

+This works (as far as I can tell), but the implementation could be improved a lot.
+Any suggestions would be very welcome.

+Suports Bevy 0.6

+#

-# Example
+## Usage Example

 We have a beautiful sprite sheet `example.png` for our game:

  ![/assets/example.png](/assets/example.png)

-But oh no the sprites are heterogeneous, how to load it?.
+But the sprites have irregular sizes and positions.

-## Solution

-Use the Bevy Heterogenous Texture Atlas Loader.
+How to load it:

-1. Create a `manifest.ron` manifest file
+1. Create a `manifest.ron` manifest file in your assets folder

 ```
 (